Cheap Handy Hints to Fix Common Home Issues

 Listen to your favorite music while solving a key DIY problem

-I like to have my switches and outlets labeled, so it’s easy to figure out which breaker to shut off when I need to change a switch or outlet.
-When I moved into a new home, so I had to label everything.
-I didn’t have a helper, so I used a radio instead.
-I’d just plug it into an outlet and blast some music.
-Then, I’d flip breakers until the radio shut off.
-I had everything labeled in an hour. – Collin Grace
+It’s best to have switches and outlets labeled, so it’s easy to figure out which breaker to shut off when you need to change a switch or outlet.
+If there isn’t anyone around to help you with this project, use a radio.
+Just plug it into an outlet and blast some music.
+Then, flip breakers until the radio shuts off.
+Learn this little trick to read breaker numbers more easily.

 Note Breaker Number On Outlet Cover